 We next present the climatological occurrence frequencies of tracked PMZ events in longitude, latitude, intensity, duration, and average moving speed.
-The core points of each PMZ are used for these statistics such that the results will be approximately compared with those for blocking patterns in previous studies (e.g., PH03; Barriopedro et al. 2010; Masato et al. 2013b).
+The core points of each PMZ are used for these statistics such that the results can be roughly compared with those for blocking patterns in previous studies (e.g., PH03; Barriopedro et al. 2010; Masato et al. 2013b).

-547 Figure 11 shows the total number of PMZ cores during 1979-2015.
-In the 548 Northern Hemisphere, PMZ cores occur most frequently in the eastern Pacific between 549 130° - 110° W with a second maximum over the northeast Atlantic and Europe between 550 30°W-10°E. These two maxima in occurrence frequency agree with those for blocking 551 patterns in previous studies (e.g., PH03), despite the maximum in the Atlantic-Europe 552 sector for blocking patterns being larger than that in Pacific.
-The number of occurrences 553 drops in other longitudes and close to zero around 120°E. In the Southern Hemisphere, 554 the occurrence frequency is more homogenous although several longitudes have a 555 slightly larger number of events near 30-60°E, 150-160°E, and around 60°W. Such 556 homogeneity is likely associated with the larger ocean coverage in the Southern 557 Hemisphere.
-In addition, the core points fall between 30-85° latitude in both Northern 558 and Southern Hemispheres.
-The maximum number of occurrences is near 50°N in the 559 Northern Hemisphere and 57.5°S in the Southern Hemisphere, supporting 50°N as the 560 reference for identifying blocking patterns in the TM90 index (PH03).
-561 The durations of blockings are known to have a log-linear distribution (e.g., 562 PH03).
-Figure 12 shows a similar distribution for PMZ cores.
-The tracked PMZ cores in 563 the Southern Hemisphere (green in Fig. 12) have lower numbers as expected with a faster 564 rate of decrease compared with the Northern Hemisphere.
-However, they share a similar 565 relative distribution in both hemispheres, and after taking the logarithm, the distributions 566 become nearly linear (Fig. 12b).
-The Southern Hemisphere has an increased negative 567 slope indicating a faster decrease in occurrences over time.
+Figure 11 shows the total number of PMZ cores during 1979-2015.
+In the Northern Hemisphere, PMZ cores occur most frequently in the eastern Pacific between 130°-110°W with a second maximum over the northeast Atlantic and Europe between 30°W-10°E. These two maxima in occurrence frequency partly agree with those for blocking patterns in previous studies (e.g., PH03), with the maximum in the Atlantic-Europe sector for blocking patterns being larger than that in Pacific.
+The number of occurrences drops in other longitudes and close to zero around 120°E. In the Southern Hemisphere, the occurrence frequency is more homogenous although several longitudes have a slightly larger number of events near 30-60°E, 150-160°E, and around 60°W. Such homogeneity is likely associated with the larger ocean coverage in the Southern Hemisphere.
+In addition, the core points fall between 30-85° latitude in both Northern and Southern Hemispheres.
+The maximum number of occurrences is near 50°N in the Northern Hemisphere and 57.5°S in the Southern Hemisphere, supporting 56-64°N as the reference for identifying blocking patterns in the TM90 index (PH03).

+The durations of blockings are known to have a loglinear distribution (e.g., PH03).
+PMZ cores have a similar distribution too (not shown).
+The tracked PMZ cores in the Southern Hemisphere have lower numbers as expected with a faster rate of decrease compared with the Northern Hemisphere.
+However, they share a similar relative distribution in both hemispheres, and after taking the logarithm, the distributions become nearly linear (not shown).